 Let’s have a look at the basic design of a ribbon loudspeaker driver in the simplified diagram below:

-With the ribbon driver, we have a magnetic structure with opposite magnetic poles to the left and right of ribbon (rather than to the front and back like the aforementioned planar magnetic driver).
+With the ribbon driver, we have a magnetic structure with opposite magnetic poles to the left and right of the ribbon (rather than to the front and back like the aforementioned planar magnetic driver).

 These magnets must be very powerful to provide the magnetic field strength required to move the ribbon effectively.